quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Initial and Minimum Congestion Window {#initial-cwnd}

 QUIC begins every connection in slow start with the congestion window set to an initial value.
-The RECOMMENDED initial value is the minimum of 10 * max_datagram_size and max(2 * max_datagram_size, 14720)).
+Endpoints SHOULD use an initial congestion window of 10 times the maximum datagram size (max_datagram_size), limited to the larger of 14720 or twice the maximum datagram size.
 This follows the analysis and recommendations in {{?RFC6928}}, increasing the byte limit to account for the smaller 8 byte overhead of UDP compared to the 20 byte overhead for TCP.

 The minimum congestion window is the smallest value the congestion window can decrease to as a response to loss, ECN-CE, or persistent congestion.